BerBer-alt/CISC327_Group8/README.md

 Yucan Li:
 ```
-1. I worked on "YBranch5.0" branch.
+1. I worked on "YBranch6.0" branch.
-2. Figuring out which the meaning of the Generic_SQLI.txt and continue creating expected testing output for the input file.
+2. Finish the front end for the brand new feature and make outstanding progress in security testing
-3. Finding difficult when make comparison to the input reulting output and expecting output.
+3. Finding difficult when coding and implement iteration in db database
-4. Finish all the testing cases and make sure all the test can pass.
+4. Finish all the security testing cases and make sure all the test can pass and no more bugs.
 ```

 Wenran Hou: